Swiss Italians of Australia

-Swiss Italians of Australia are Italian-speaking Swiss that settled in Australia during the 1850s and 1860s.
-The Swiss Italians initially settled in the area around Daylesford, Victoria.
-The Swiss settlers were from the canton of Ticino and the southern part of Graubünden.
+Swiss Italians of Australia are the Italian-speaking Swiss who settled in Australia during the 1850s and 1860s and their descendants who identified as such.

-The influence of Swiss Italians in Australia, Italian-speaking Swiss from the cantons of Ticino and Grison and northern Italians, is still present in the township of Hepburn Springs through the names of its residents, the names of its springs (Locarno) and buildings (Savoia Hotel, Parma House, Perinis, Bellinzona), and the annual Swiss-Italian Festa.

-The heart of the Italian-speaking community was the area around the Savoia (Spring Creek) Hotel and the Macaroni Factory.
+The Swiss immigrants were from the canton of Ticino and the southern part of Graubünden.
+Many initially settled in the area around Daylesford, Victoria.
+A community centred around the Savoia (Spring Creek) Hotel and the Macaroni Factory.
 The Savoia is named after the royal family of unified Italy.
 An Italian reading library was located at the hotel and pasta was made opposite in Lucini's Macaroni Factory which was also home to the Democratic Club.
 Lucini's moved from Lonsdale Street, Melbourne in 1865, where they had set up as the first pasta factory in Australia in 1864.
 Vanzetta's bakery supplied bread to the community and Crippa, Perini, and the Gervasoni's (Yandoit Creek) produced wine.

-In 2007, the Melbourne Immigration Museum featured a display entitled Wine Water and Stone reflecting the Swiss and Italian heritage of the area.
+Their influence remains in the township of Hepburn Springs in the names of residents, the names of Locarno Springs, Savoia Hotel, Parma House and buildings, Perinis and Bellinzona.
+The Swiss Italian Festa, first held in 1993, celebrates the history, culture and lifestyle of Swiss and Italian settlers.
+In 2007, the Melbourne Immigration Museum featured a display entitled Wine Water and Stone reflecting Swiss and Italian heritage.

-Swiss Italian food and culture

-The Swiss Italians loved sport, food, and music.
-Their influence on local culture is celebrated annually during the Swiss Italian Festa.
-Swiss Italians of Australia have made their mark in spheres of art, music, literature, journalism, sport, education, science, and engineering.

-A local delicacy is bullboar, which is a sausage made from beef, pork, garlic, and spices.
-Local families jealously guard their recipes.
-In 2005 Daylesford Secondary College came in second place in the Australian Broadcasting Corporation's Young Gourmets by making bullboars from the Gervasoni and Sartori recipes, which gained much media attention over the fate of Charlotte the pig, with little concern for the steer involved.
-The bullboar has been named an endangered recipe by the Slow Food Movement.
+An associated delicacy is bullboar, a sausage made from beef, pork, garlic, and spices.
+In 2005 Daylesford Secondary College came in second place in the Australian Broadcasting Corporation's Young Gourmets by making bullboars from the Gervasoni and Sartori recipes.